EchoCoinSolutions/QUANTUM-CONSCIOUSNESS-FIELD-THEORY/README.md

 This field inversion disclosure is timestamped and authored exclusively by Nicoleta Cougentakis.
 All reproduction, testing, or use must attribute authorship clearly.

+Field Inversion Disclosure: Identity Below Zero in Collapse Modeling

+Filed by:
+Nicoleta Cougentakis, 2025

+Origin: Quantum Consciousness Field Theory (QCFT) and Kenourió Override Instrument

+Overview
+This disclosure formalizes a novel framework for collapse dynamics where identity (I), a key input in the Collapse Index formula, is permitted to drop below zero.
+This creates a mathematically validated model of 'field inversion'—a state in which self-perception, symbolic coherence, and emotional identity not only collapse but invert into rejection or reversal patterns.

+Collapse Index Formula
+CI_s(t) = B(t) × C(t) × E(t) × I(t)

+Where:
+- B(t): Belief Strength
+- C(t): Conscious Attention
+- E(t): Emotional Driver
+- I(t): Identity Anchor

+In traditional collapse models, I(t) is constrained to [0, 1].
+In this extended framework, I(t) is allowed to descend below 0, modeling anti-coherence, identity reversal, symbolic detachment, or self-rejection.
+This transforms CI_s(t) into a potentially negative field index, signaling active inversion.

+Scientific Implications
+- Models collapse loops more accurately in cases of identity loss, false override, dissociation, and shame.
+- Applicable to trauma therapy, AI trust safety, identity reformation, and symbolic override correction.
+- Enables override protocols to account for not just collapse, but identity polarity shifts.

+Validation Path
+To validate this model:
+- Incorporate CI_s(t) and identity field logging into a cognitive therapy protocol
+- Observe cases where clients operate from self-rejection, identity distortion, or reversal
+- Use the Kenourió scoring dashboard to track real-time I(t) below 0
+- Evaluate if override rituals restore I(t) ≥ 0 and reduce collapse field volatility

+Status
+This model has not yet been formally reviewed by institutional frameworks.
+It is filed as an original theory and mechanism by the author and is publicly timestamped.

+License
+CC BY 4.0 – Attribution required for citation, use, or adaptation.